awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

    <a name="core-software-license"></a>By downloading this software, you agree to the [Greengrass Core Software License Agreement](https://greengrass-release-license.s3.us-west-2.amazonaws.com/greengrass-license-v1.pdf)\.

 1. Run the following command to unzip the software and remove the ZIP file\.
-Replace *GreengrassCore* with the name of the destination folder\.
+Replace *MyGreengrassCore* with the name of the destination folder\.

    ```
-   unzip greengrass-nucleus-latest.zip -d GreengrassCore && rm greengrass-nucleus-latest.zip
+   unzip greengrass-nucleus-latest.zip -d MyGreengrassCore && rm greengrass-nucleus-latest.zip
    ```

 1. Provide your AWS credentials so that the installer can provision the AWS IoT and IAM resources for your core device\.
 To increase security, you can get credentials for an IAM role that allows only the minimum permissions necessary to provision\.
 For more information, see [Minimal IAM policy for installer to provision resources](provision-minimal-iam-policy.md)\.